Form 10-Q Global Clean Energy Hold For: Sep 30

 subsidiaries, acquired and developed agricultural biofuel feedstock assets.
 In 2013 we acquired certain Camelina sativa (“Camelina”)

-assets that we have been developing
+assets that we have been developing as an ultra-low

 carbon non-food based feedstock for the production and sale of renewable fuels.
 In July 2018, we entered into a letter of intent